mathiasertl/django-ca/docs/source/quickstart_from_source.rst

 Add SystemD services
 ====================

 SystemD services are included with **django-ca**.
-You need to add two services, one for the uWSGI application server and one for the Celery task worker:
+You need to add three services, one for the uWSGI application server, one for the Celery task worker and one for the Celery task scheduler ("celerybeat"):

 .. code-block:: console

    root@host:~# ln -s /opt/django-ca/src/django-ca/systemd/systemd.conf /etc/django-ca/
    root@host:~# ln -s /opt/django-ca/src/django-ca/systemd/*.service /etc/systemd/system/
    root@host:~# systemctl daemon-reload
-   root@host:~# systemctl enable django-ca django-ca-celery
+   root@host:~# systemctl enable django-ca django-ca-celery django-ca-celerybeat

 Note that the services will not yet start due to :ref:`missing configuration <from-source-configuration>`.